kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module5-telemetry.md

 ## Lab Section 2 - Provisioning Telemetry Configuration

-If a device was onboarded via discovery then provisioning the telemetry settings would be carried out in this manner.
+If a device was onboarded via discovery and not added to a site then provisioning the telemetry settings might be carried out in this manner.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>